MObinXIV/Foundations/concepts/Recursion/recursion.md

 ## What:

-Recursion is a programming technique in which a **function calls itself until a condition is met.
+Recursion is a programming technique in which a **function calls itself until a condition is met**.
 In other words, it is a process where a function solves a problem by breaking it down into smaller and simpler subproblems of the same type.
 Each subproblem is then solved by calling the same function, and this process continues until a base case is reached, which is a simple problem that can be solved directly without further recursion.

 ## How: